-Orlando Science offers the below special programs to its students.
+Orlando Science offers the below programs to its students.

+- ✓ Advanced Placement Academy

 - ✓ PLTW Engineering Program

 - ✓ PLTW Biomedical Sciences Program

-- ✓ Cybersecurity Program

-- ✓ Legal and Business Studies Program

-- ✓ Advanced Placement Academy

-- ✓ Dual Enrollment Program
+- ✓ Dual Enrollment

 The details and course progression of each program is available in this curriculum guide.
 While all students are encouraged to apply, students must have a strong interest in academic challenges.
 Students should be willing to set up structured study time and be motivated in order to be successful in these programs.